Canada at the 2022 World Aquatics Championships

-Canada is scheduled to compete at the 2022 World Aquatics Championships in Budapest, Hungary from June 18th to July 3rd, 2022.
+Canada competed at the 2022 World Aquatics Championships in Budapest, Hungary from June 18 to July 3, 2022.
 Canadian athletes competed in all five disciplines held at the championships.
 Canada's team consisted of 76 athletes.

 The Canadian team won 14 medals a record high for one edition of the event, including 11 in swimming, also a new record.

 Athletes by discipline

 The following is the list of number of competitors participating at the Championships per discipline.